Table of Contents

 Step 3 Convert the PAK to a license by entering the appropriate information at the following URL:

 Enter the PAK to retrieve the Stock Keeping Units (SKU) and enter the UDI of the device where the license should be installed.
-A Download License button appears on the screen.
-You can select this button to download the license or use the license details provided in the e-mail sent to the customer.
+A Download License option appears on the screen.
+Select this option to download the license or use the license details provided in the e-mail sent to the customer.

 Figure 3 shows the process for registering a license using the Product License Registration Portal.

 The Cisco RFGW-10 DS-384 line card does not require a reload for a new license upgrade or downgrade.
 However, if there are no licenses on the Cisco RFGW-10 DS-384 line card except the image in-built evaluation license, then to make that evaluation license effective, you must reload the line card.